-Press and release to change the current setting, the indicator illuminates when ON.
+Press and release to change the current setting; the indicator illuminates when ON.

-3. Front Defrost Button
+4. Front Defrost Button

 Press and release to change the current airflow setting to Defrost mode.
 The indicator illuminates when this feature is ON.
+Air comes from the windshield and side window demist outlets.
+When the defrost button is selected, the blower level will increase.
+Use Defrost mode with maximum temperature settings for best windshield and side window defrosting and defogging.
 Performing this function will cause the ATC to switch into manual mode.
-The blower speed may increase when Defrost mode is selected.
 If the front defrost mode is turned off the climate system will return the previous setting.

-4. Defrost Button
+5. Defrost Button